Can I Get A DUI While I’m Not Driving?

 In a small number of jurisdictions, the prohibited vehicular activity is the “physical control” of a vehicle, as opposed to “actual physical control.”
 This is the broadest and most far-sweeping prohibition of all.
 Some DUI-DWI statutes that use the term “drive” or “operate” as the prohibited vehicular activity define the term “driving” or “operating” to include actual physical control of a vehicle.

-The central issue in most of our contested cases for DUI drivers sleeping in their vehicle is should a person who parked his or her car being convicted of DUI-DWI?
+The central issue in most of our contested cases is for DUI drivers sleeping in their vehicles.
+Should a person who parked their car should be convicted of DUI-DWI?
 In some states with broad, sweeping laws, a good defense is available only if the person was sleeping inside a parked vehicle that not only was NOT RUNNING, but also had no key available to the person inside the vehicle anywhere within that vehicle so that it was capable of being driven.

 Where these facts exist, our attorneys have been able to get such DUI cases dismissed, even for repeat DUI offenders.
 In many states, where it is illegal under state law for a prosecutor to DROP or REDUCE a DUI-DWI, your drunk driving defense attorney will have to file pretrial motions to try to win your case at court, or possibly take the case to a trial.
 Arguing that the driver œdid the right thing by not driving has been instrumental in getting many accused DUI drivers acquitted at trial.